CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 * 5:00 - 7:00 PM
 * [Digital Academy Headquarters](https://www.google.ca/maps/@45.4216695,-75.6942864,3a,75y,159.85h,95.12t/data=!3m7!1e1!3m5!1soLka23a3BM5HUHjLsFZ4hA!2e0!6s%2F%2Fgeo0.ggpht.com%2Fcbk%3Fpanoid%3DoLka23a3BM5HUHjLsFZ4hA%26output%3Dthumbnail%26cb_client%3Dmaps_sv.tactile.gps%26thumb%3D2%26w%3D203%26h%3D100%26yaw%3D259.15222%26pitch%3D0%26thumbfov%3D100!7i13312!8i6656), 66 Slater St., 3rd floor

-This will be a fun way to meet your fellow learners, members of the Digital Academy team, and some special guests – and then try your hand at virtual reality technology.
+This will be a fun way to meet your fellow learners, members of the Digital Academy team, and some special guests – then try your hand at virtual reality technology.
 An Outlook invite will be sent shortly: please confirm your participation by Friday, January 25.

 ## First Day of Class
 * Thursday, January 31, 2019